 To learn more, request a consultation online or call us at 508-754-3823 in Worcester or 978-256-4151 in Chelmsford.

 Psoriasis is a genetically mediated disease in which the immune system plays an important role.
 The immune system mistakenly activates a type of white blood cell called a T-cell.
 Once activated a reaction is triggered that causes skin cells to grow more quickly.
 The result is the characteristic scaly appearance.
 The most common areas of concern are the elbows, knees, scalp, and trunk, but they can appear anywhere.
 Other symptoms are possible, including arthritis.

 While the cause of psoriasis is genetics, there are other factors that can trigger attacks.
 These include stress, some medications, strep throat and trauma to the skin.

-There are several treatment options for psoriasis.
+There are several options for psoriasis treatment Worcester.
 These include:

 - Topical medications applied to affected areas.
 Typically-prescribed topical medications are cortisone creams, moisturizers, dandruff shampoos, salicylic acid, and Vitamin D or Vitamin A.

 - Phototherapy.
 These treatments use UVA or UVB light.
 Our office has narrow band UVB (NB-UVB) light boxes which are extremely safe and effective for psoriasis.